napari/cookiecutter-napari-plugin/PROMPTS.md

 This should be a short description of what your plugin does.
 It will be listed in `setup.cfg` under the `description` field.
-If you publish your plugin to PyPI, this description will also be listed alonside your package name in search results.
+If you publish your plugin to PyPI, this description will also be listed alongside your package name in search results.

 ## include_reader_plugin